 Information about the Lake Lansing Boat Launch.

+If you are looking for shore fishing Lake Lansing Park South has an accessible fishing dock.
 The lake has Bass, Panfish, and Catfish (no Salmon or Trout).
 Fishing is allowed year round on Lake Lansing and is not monitored by the Parks Department.
 In addition, ice thickness in the winter is not monitored by Park staff.